unexist/blog/_posts/2020-09-25-architecture-validation.md

 ### Query/Constraint checker

 And lastly, the selected query language (Cypher is the default here) can be used to describe either queries to get infos, to formalize concepts or constraints.

 Concepts are kind of light rules, that can be violated without problem and can be cross referenced in other concepts or constraints, which always have a severity.

 ### Examples

 I don't want to dive depper into the syntax of Cypher, but a base examples looks like this:

+#### **test.cypher:**
 ````cypher
 match
     (t:Type)-[:DEPENDS_ON]->(t2:Type)